abeer565/Report-Management-System-Archive-/README.md

 # design the web page
 for desighing the page i used the bootstrap model ..ect

-#Database
+# Database
-   imported the Flask-SQLAlchemy
+   - imported the Flask-SQLAlchemy
-   i used postgresql
+   - i used postgresql
+      - Postgres.app with PostgreSQL 14 (Universal)